MITgcm/MITgcm/doc/contributing/contributing.rst

  - numpy

 There are many tools available to create a python environment with these packages on your local machine (e.g., using ``pip install``) and if you are comfortable doing so on your own, go ahead.
+Note that as of this writing (December 2020), sphinxcontrib-bibtex versions
+2.0.0 and higher are not supported (we suggest using version 1.0.0).

-However, if you are new or less experienced with python, we suggest the following steps:
+However, if you are new to python, or less experienced, we suggest the following steps:

 #.
 Get miniforge from https://github.com/conda-forge/miniforge/#download (for linux, win, or mac).
 Follow the instructions
    to run the installer from a terminal window.
 Make sure to say "yes" when it asks to initialize Miniforge3 --  that way